Hellenic Heads – Six Eras of Greek History By Greek Sculptor George Petrides

 By Greek-American Sculptor George Petrides

-For each time period, Petrides studied many works by famous artist and then modelled each head on one of his family members; some living, others from photographs and memory.
+For each time period, Petrides studied many works by famous artist and then modeled each head on one of his family members; some living, others from photographs and memory.

 1. Classical Greek Period (510 BC to 323 BC)